jefferis/nabor/README.md

 ### Development version from github
-The **nabor** package is known to compile from source with the standard C(++) compilertoolchains for R under MacOS X, Windows and Linux.
+The **nabor** package is known to compile from source with the standard C(++) compiler toolchains for R under MacOS X, Windows and Linux.
 See http://www.rstudio.com/products/rpackages/devtools/ for details of the developer toolchains needed for your platform.

-Once you have installed the appropriate developer toolchain mentioned aboved you can use the **devtools** package to install the development version of the package:
+Once you have installed the appropriate developer toolchain mentioned above, you can use the **devtools** package to install the development version of the package:

 ```r
 if (!require("devtools")) install.packages("devtools")
 devtools::install_github("jefferis/nabor")
 ```

 ### Dependencies
 The **nabor** package includes libnabo and all of its dependencies (boost, via package **BH**) and Eigen (via package **RcppEigen**) and does not